 Thunder Wolf District Roundtable

-Roundtable is a district monthly meeting typically held the second Thursday of the month at 7:00 pm (except June and July) at the First United Methodist Church of Missouri City (3900 Lexington Blvd) to help unit leaders plan and carry out their own program.
+Roundtable is a district monthly meeting typically held the second Thursday of the month at 7:00 pm (except June and July) at the First United Methodist Church of Missouri City (3900 Lexington Blvd, Missouri City, TX 77459 ) to help unit leaders plan and carry out their own program.
 Roundtable is a form of supplemental training for volunteers.
 The objective of roundtable is to give leaders program ideas; information on policy, events, and training opportunities; and an opportunity to share experiences and enjoy fun and fellowship with other Scouting leaders.
 As a result of the roundtable experience, unit leaders will be inspired, motivated, informed, and able to provide a stronger program for their Scouts.
+Follow us on our new Facebook page.

 District Committee Meeting

-The district committee meeting is an opportunity to be informed and help out with providing the Scouting program to the youth in our district.
-Program activities such as day camp, New Scout Adventure Day, Webelos Woods, and camporee are just a small sample of the programs the district offers to the youth and units in our area.
-The committee is entirely volunteer-based.
-At least one member from each unit (pack, troop, team, crew) is invited to attend.
-The committee meets the first Thursday of the month at 7:00 pm at the First United Methodist Church of Missouri City (3900 Lexington Blvd).
+The district committee meeting is an opportunity to learn about and help coordinate the Scouting programs in our district.
+Program activities such as day camp, New Scout Adventure Day, Webelos Woods, and camporee are just a small sample of the programs and trainings the district supports.
+The committee is volunteer-based.
+At least one member from each pack, troop, and crew is encouraged to attend.
+The committee typically meets the first Thursday of the month at 7:00 pm at the First United Methodist Church of Missouri City (3900 Lexington Blvd, Missouri City, TX 77459).

 Life to Eagle Scout